Light of Literacy Awards

-Wicomico Public Library joins County Executive Rick Pollitt, Mrs. Mitzi Perdue, Lisa Bryant, the Friends of the Library and members of the local community in celebrating the positive impact made by all 25 nominees for these awards.
+Wicomico Public Library joins Dr. Ray Hoy, Mr. Brad Gillis, Mrs. Lenita Wesson, and the Friends of the Library and members of the local community in celebrating the positive impact made by all 27 nominees for these awards.